The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Algorithmic Audit of TikTok Advertisement System

 Utilizing the custom developed tool (see Appendix \ref{appendix:annotation_tool}), two authors of this study independently manually examined the selected videos and provided human-based ad type and topic annotations.
 They have been subsequently compared with automatic annotations.
 Specifically for \textit{politics} topic, we observed that both users (a minor as well as an adult) got enclosed during the main audit phase in very specific topical filter bubbles (a significant potion of videos contained AI-generated satire, or videos tackling currently ongoing Pakistani political issues).
 The classification model did not perform well on this type of content in certain cases, and the videos were also difficult to annotate for human annotators.
 Therefore, we decided to remove \textit{politics} topic from further analysis.

-For the remaining topics, out of 113 manually annotated videos, the automatic annotated ad type was correct in 102 (90.3\%) and 100 (88.5\%) of samples respectively.
-Out of 78/74 videos containing any type of advertisement (according to individual annotators, the ad topic was correctly annotated in 74 (94.9\%) and 63 (85.1\%).
+For the remaining topics, out of 113 manually annotated videos, the automatic annotated ad type was correct in 102 (90.3\%) and 100 (88.5\%) of samples respectively (according to individual annotators).
+Out of 78/74 videos containing any type of advertisement, the ad topic was correctly annotated in 74 (94.9\%) and 63 (85.1\%).
 The inter-annotator agreement achieved high rates -- 94.7\% for ad type and 89.2\% for ad topic.
-A lower agreement for ad topic was caused by videos containing fashion advertisements, which can be considered as closely relevant and sometimes overlapping with the beauty topic and annotators approached it in some cases differently.
+A lower agreement for ad topic was caused by videos containing fashion ads, which can be considered as closely relevant and sometimes overlapping with the beauty topic and annotators approached it in some cases differently.

 Deeper insight into misclassified samples revealed that the errors occurred approximately equally between each pair of predicted-true labels (see also Figure~\ref{fig:confusion_matrices_annotations}), therefore, no systematic bias has been introduced.
 Considering the challenging nature of these annotation tasks (especially detection of undisclosed commercial content), we consider the achieved accuracy as sufficient for the purpose of this audit study.